bburt-rh/ocp-preview/README.md

 -b, --build
                does a full clean build and rsync.
 Use this option if your PR does not update an assembly.
 -r, --refresh
                builds and rsyncs updated assemblies only.
-Uses default distro.
 -s, --silent-refresh
                builds and rsyncs updated assemblies, no preview pop up.
-Uses default distro.
 -l, --local-build
                does a full clean build locally, does not rsync.
 Use this option if your PR does not update an assembly.
 -f, --local-refresh
                builds and updated assemblies locally, does not rsync.
-Uses default distro.
 -c, --local-refresh-silent
                builds and updated assemblies locally, does not rsync, no preview pop up.
-Uses default distro.
 -d, --delete
                deletes the current pull request build from the file server.
 ```